SietseB/GP-Tool-Wheel/readme.md

 ## Installation
-GP Tool Wheel is tested with Blender 3.0 and higher.
+GP Tool Wheel is suited for Blender 3.0 and higher.

 Installation of the add-on is done in the usual way:
-- Download the latest release.
+- Download [the latest release](https://github.com/SietseB/GP-Tool-Wheel/releases/tag/v1.0.0).
 (Make sure it is a zip file, not automatically unzipped.)
 - In Blender, go to `Edit` > `Preferences` > `Add-ons`.
-Click on `Install...`.
-Select the zip file.
+Click on `Install...` and select the zip file.
 - When the stars are in your favour, the add-on appears.
 Activate it.
 - And since you are here: click on the add-on arrow and take a look at the preferences straight away.

 ## Having issues?
 Or wishes?
-Create a ticket and I'll see what I can do.
+[Create a ticket](https://github.com/SietseB/GP-Tool-Wheel/issues) and I'll see what I can do.

 ## Changelog